heygrady/blog/src/pages/2017-07-03-upgrading-gatsby/index.md

 yarn dev
 ```

-Once you're happy that the new site can load your posts, it's time to systematically migrate over the new files into your old site.
+Once you're happy that the new site can load your posts, it's time to systematically migrate over the new files into your existing blog.

+Because our blog is so vanilla, we should be able to do an in-place upgrade, copying over only the files we need.

 ## Make an upgrade branch
 This will be a big change to the site.
-Because our blog is so vanilla, we should be able to do an in-place upgrade, copying over only the files we need.
+We're going to following a [feature-branch workflow](https://guides.github.com/introduction/flow/).

 ```bash
 cd blog